|

 Reconnaissance Squadron, 11th Armored Division, 6 May 1945.
 The

-armored car has climbed up to the inner/upper courtyard.
-(National
+armored car has driven up a ramp from outside the gate to the inner/upper courtyard.

 to visit an 11th AD webpage concerning this photo. |